MoonPoet/xaprb-src/content/blog/bose-quietcomfort-35-sennheiser-pxc550-wireless-noise-cancelling-headphones.md

-Next I disabled Bluetooth, turned the power off completely, and connected the 'phones via a cable to my MacBook Pro, and listened to *Dansons La Gigue* from Patricia Barber’s *Verse*.
-Turning off Bose’s circuitry altogether helped highlight that it, too, has a resonant peak in the midrange.
+Next I disabled Bluetooth, turned the power off completely, and connected the 'phones via a cable to my MacBook Pro, and listened to *Dansons La Gigue* from Patricia Barber's *Verse*.
+Turning off Bose's circuitry altogether helped highlight that it, too, has a resonant peak in the midrange.
 Although it's not as bad as the Sennheiser, it nonetheless made clear that my very first impression was accurate: Bose is adding some sound processing even when the